A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

-Next we show how to continue this process.
+Next, we show how to continue this process.
 At step $J$, we consider the rectangle $G_{J-1}$, partitioned into $G_{J-1}^1,\ldots,G_{J-1}^4$.
 We would like to define $G_{J}$ as the rectangle $G_{J-1}^r$ having the greatest $\norm{\tilde{P}_{G^r_{J-1}}V [f\otimes s]}$.
 However, the narrower the support of $G_{J}$ along the $\breve{N}_1$ axis is, the more Fourier coefficients are required for the periodic approximate $time$-pass filter.
-This is a problem, since we would like to keep the number of Fourier coefficient bounded, to control the asymptotic complexity of the method.
-Fortunately, there is a simple way to avoid this problem.
+To keep the number of Fourier coefficient bounded, and control the asymptotic complexity of the method, we use the following filtering scheme.
 Consider the trigonometric polynomial

 that approximates the characteristic function of $[-\pi,0]$ in $L^2[-\pi,\pi]$.
 Here, $e_l$ are the complex exponential Fourier basis functions, and $c_l$ are scalar coefficients (see Subsection \ref{The pull-back of phase space filters for geometric wavelet transforms}).
 The function $R_1^1=1-R_1^0$ approximates the characteristic function of $[0,\pi]$.
 Note that $R_1^0,R_1^1$ are $2\pi$ periodic.
 The dilated filter